amuhairw/Group5-ACV-Project/README.md

 The goal is to implement DeepGaze III for real-time monitoring of student engagement using standard webcams, which are more accessible and cost-effective than traditional eye-tracking hardware.
 We aim to enhance teaching strategies by providing educators with real-time feedback on student attention levels.

 ## Committing Experiments
-This repository serves as a comprehensive record of all experiments conducted for the project.
-Each group member has created a branch under their name or Andrew ID, where they commit their ongoing experiments.
-These regular updates allow other group members and stakeholders to track progress and ensure transparency in our research project.
+This repository serves as a comprehensive record of all experiments conducted for the project which will allow all the group members and stakeholders to track progress and ensure transparency in our research project.

 ## Datasets
-We are using a synthetic dataset from the Gaze-Enhanced Smart Classroom for Attention Monitoring (GESCAM), specifically designed for educational settings to train and evaluate our gaze tracking model.
+We are using a synthetic dataset from the Gaze-Enhanced Smart Classroom for Attention Monitoring (GESCAM), specifically designed for educational settings to train and evaluate our gaze-tracking model.

 ## Group 5 Members Contact
 - bkoech@andrew.cmu.edu